devbrunochristian/chat-app/README.md

 # chat-app

-Chat application using Node.js and React with Web Sockets, PostgreSQL, Redux.
+Chat application using Node.js and React with Web Sockets, MONGODB, Redux.